playgameservices/android-basic-samples/BasicSamples/TrivialQuest2/README.md

 # Trivial Quest 2 #
-This sample demonstrates how to use the Events-and-Quests feature of Google Play Game Services.
+This sample demonstrates how to use the Event-and-Quest feature of Google Play Game Services.
 In this sample, the game displays a sign-in button, along with four colored buttons.
 Clicking each button causes the application to send an event to Google Play Game Services ("GPGS"), enabling GPGS to track the player's progress toward a milestone.

 When the player reaches a milestone specified in a Quest, the game receives a callback with an object describing the Quest reward.